 and even saw a snake . . .

-which looked identical to the one we saw at Emerald Pond so I was able to confirm a few things: One, it did not have a rattle so it was not a rattlesnake and two, it was definitely a copperhead.
+which looked identical to the one we saw at Emerald Pond so I was able to confirm the following: One, it did not have a rattle so it was not a rattlesnake and two, it was definitely a copperhead.
 (Yay!
 My internet friends, you guys rock for voting and confirming that!)
 Speaking of seeing a snake, rest assured — Andy didn’t feel the need to beam a rock at this one.
 Thank God.
 Peace and safety restored.

 Back to our trek up the mountain: The way the path changes suddenly was pretty cool; it kept you constantly on your toes.